 Qualified Honors College students are available to help all UIC students in almost every subject.
-Tutoring is now offered virtually and the schedule for each semester can be found on the Honors College website.
+The schedule for each semester can be found on the Honors College website.
+Honors College Tutoring will reopen in Week 3 of the fall semester, likely offering a mix of virtual and in-person options.